 Systemd

-You can control how services are started, halted, and otherwise managed with systemd
+You can control how services are started, halted, and otherwise managed with systemd system and service manager.

-Let’s learn how to control various processes using systemd
+Let’s learn how to control various processes using systemd.

 List the systemd system